osztenkurden/CS-GO-Observer-Custom-HUD/README.md

 # CS:GO Observer Custom HUD

+Shout-out to [RedSparr0w](https://github.com/RedSparr0w) for base code and idea!
+You are the best, man.

 ## To-do before running
 - Node.js needs to be installed
 - files/cfg/gamestate_integration_observerspectator.cfg needs to be placed in cfg folder in CS:GO location
 - files/cfg/observer.cfg needs to be placed in cfg folder in CS:GO location
 - CS:GO needs to run on Fullscreen Windowed (I know people may dislike it, but since it's only for observation, soo...)
 - After running CS:GO and connecting to match (or replaying a demo, you can use this in  it too), type to console `exec observer.cfg`, it makes everything default disappear besides map and killfeed

+## How I made it run?
+ - I installed Node.JS (nodejs.org)
+ - I installed NW.js (nwjs.io) to C:\nw
+ - I unpacked this whole script to C:\server
+ - I run command in cmd "C:\nw\nw.exe C:\server"
+I'm not good at this stuff, I've probably made milions of mistakes and anyone with experience could have done it better.
+But I was the first :)

 ## Main methods
 It's worth noting all methods return JSONs or `false` boolean, so be prepared for that.